yiqing03ong/-dm2008-YiQing-Ong-AY2526-S2./weekly_lessons/week_08/README.md

 | [activity_8b](./weekly_lessons/week_08/activity_8b/) | Sensors |
 ---

 ps.
-I lost the arduino code documentation. 👉👈
+I lost alot of the arduino code and photo documentation. 👉👈

 ## 👾 Activity 8A👾
 We just followed the demo code and the circuit map to wire up the sensor to the arduino board.
 We lowk struggled so much we didn't have time to experiment 💀.